Depending on which carrier you plan to use, shipping a tube is a bit different of a process from sending a normal package.

 For UPS, the same exact process applies; mark it as an "Irregular Package" and then select the "Box or Rigid" package type from the Type of Packaging dropdown menu.
 Next, enter the dimensions like the tube were rectangular, and you're good to go 👌

-If you're using the UPS Express Tube, then be sure to select that specific packaging option from the Type of Packaging drop-down menu when creating a single label.
+If you're using the UPS Express Tube, mark it as an "Irregular Package," and then be sure to select that specific packaging option from the Type of Packaging drop-down menu when creating a single label.

 Here's what you'll need to look for in that case: